 There is no evidence that rampage shooters in the U.S. have been motivated by money to carry out mass shootings.

 - Gender: Historically people who volunteered suicide bombing missions were mainly male, but in recent years the number of women volunteers has increased in the Middle East.
-An example is the Second Intifada in Palestine in September 2000, where a significant number of women volunteered to be suicide bombers against Israelis.
-Also, following the invasion of Iraq, a significant number of Iraqi women have also volunteered to partake in suicide bombing mission.
+An example is the Second Intifada in Palestine in September 2000, where a significant amount of women volunteered to be suicide bombers against Israelis.
+Also, following the invasion of Iraq, a substantial number of Iraqi women have also volunteered to partake in suicide bombing mission.

 In contrast, rampage shooters in the United States have been nearly exclusively male.
 There have been incidents such as Latina Williams, who killed two fellow students at Louisiana Technical College and shot herself, and Amy Bishop, who opened fire at a faculty meeting at The University of Alabama in Huntsville, killing three colleagues and wounding three more before being arrested.

 In contrast, researchers haven’t determined if mental health problems are a common characteristic of volunteer suicide bombers.
-Volunteers who participate in suicide bombing are generally believed to be rational people who are not suffering any mental illness.
-Terrorist organizations like Hamas, Hezbollah, and al-Aqsa Martyrs Brigade recruit and sponsor a great number of volunteers, but they claim not to rely on mentally ill volunteers.
-Their reason is because the mentally ill would be unreliable and ineffective killers, and would not be ideal for their purposes.
+Volunteers who participate in suicide bombing are believed to be rational people who are not suffering any mental illness.
+Terrorist organizations like Hamas, Hezbollah, and al-Aqsa Martyrs Brigade recruit and sponsor a significant number of volunteers, but they claim not to rely on mentally ill volunteers.
+Their reason is that the mentally ill would be unreliable and ineffective killers, and would not be ideal for their purposes.

 - Troubled Childhoods: Many mass shooters and terrorists suffered horrible childhoods.
 Whether it’s living with alcoholic parents, being abused, and neglected, this is one factor to why these individuals turn to violent acts.